Why I Started Running

 People often think that since I've done a bunch of marathons, I must be a naturally talented athlete who ran track or played competitive sports in school.
 The complete opposite is true - I was very unathletic as a kid and seriously overweight.
 Neither of my parents were physically fit or health conscious.
 Most of my early life was surrounded by all kinds of family dysfunction that reinforced laziness, victimhood mentality, and lack of personal responsibility.
 As a kid and young adult I started down that path as well and took very little initiative to overcome it, but after college I wanted to change course and started running a little just to improve fitness.
 I was never good at sports, but running is pretty simple.
 I originally had no intention of running marathons or any races for that matter; it was just about losing weight and improving overall fitness.

 Until my mid-twenties, I had always just assumed that people who ran races of any distance were “real” competitive athletes, not even close to a category I would put myself in.
-In high school and college, I viewed the runners as kids who competed in track or cross country, which I would never dream of trying with my loser mentality and lousy fitness.
+In high school and college, with my lousy fitness and loser mentality, I never dreamed of trying track or cross country.
 I realized later that the racing world stretched way beyond the talented athletes who aim to win races.
 The elites understandably get most of the media attention, but the vast majority of the field in most races consists of much slower “normal” people who are running for fitness and to compete against themselves for personal goals.
 For those who think like I did that races are too intimidating and elitist, that is definitely not the case.

 Building up to the Marathon